 Clunking and Thumping

 A clunking noise that lasts for only a minute when you turn on the water is usually caused by water flowing into pipes of different temperatures.
 Insulating your pipes, especially those near an outside wall, can help reduce this problem.
 If your pipes aren't securely attached, they can squeak or thump against a wall.
-Solve the problem by installing pipe-holding brackets available at most hardware stores.
+Solve the problem by installing pipe-holding brackets, also called tube straps, available at most hardware stores.